-- 1. There are several important resources to obtain help or information during the rulemaking process.
-Questions about the status of filings that have been made or other OAH-related questions: - Contact OAH Administrative Rule and Applications Specialist, William Moore, at William.T.Moore@state.mn.us or 651-361-7893. - 2.
+There are several important resources to obtain help or information during the rulemaking process.

+- 1. Questions about the status of filings that have been made or other OAH-related questions: - Contact OAH Administrative Rule and Applications Specialist, William Moore, at William.T.Moore@state.mn.us or 651-361-7893. - Administrative Law Archives (https://mn.gov/oah/lawyers-and-litigants/administrative-law/opinion-archive.jsp) Location of Judges' Orders on approvals and disapprovals of rules.
+These findings are also summarized at IRC meetings in the "Hearing and Non-Hearing Report." - 2.
 Legal advice: - Seek the counsel of your agency's in-house legal staff or your Assistant Attorney General. - 3.
 Questions about APA The IRC has established a "help desk" function for assistance with rulemaking.
-Contact: - Andrea Barker, Department of Transportation: andrea.barker@state.mn.us or via Teams chat - Mary H. Lynn, Pollution Control Agency: mary.lynn@state.mn.us; 651-757-2439 - Josh Skaar, Department of Health: josh.skaar@state.mn.us; 651-368-0751
+Contact: - Andi Barker, Department of Transportation: andrea.barker@state.mn.us or via Teams chat

+Ian Lewenstein, Department of Corrections: ian.lewenstein@state.mn.us or via Teams chat